 James Street Trees

-The Port Fairy Tree Management Plan adopted in 2014, and the Southcombe Park Masterplan adopted in July 2016, both highlight that the trees removal is a high priority.
+The Port Fairy Tree Management Plan adopted in 2014 and the Southcombe Park Masterplan adopted in July 2016, both highlight that the removal of the trees is a high priority.

 Given that these two reports have included significant community consultation and the expert advice has recommended the removal of the trees, Council has included provision for their removal in the 2017/18 draft budget.
 To retain the trees after receiving such strong advice to support their removal would be a significant risk.

 - “Street Tree Recommendations: 17.
 The 20 Cupressus macrocarpa located on James Street (south) are removed as a group within the next 12 months and new plantings are established in 2 years following public consultation.”
 Port Fairy Tree Management Plan, Volume 1, page 5(PDF, 3MB) .